Clifford Thomason Beckett: Military career

-Clifford Beckett was educated at Tonbridge School in his native Kent and then attended the Royal Military Academy, Woolwich, from where he was commissioned as a second lieutenant into the Royal Field Artillery of the British Army on 20 July 1911.
+Beckett was educated at Tonbridge School in his native Kent and then attended the Royal Military Academy, Woolwich, from where he was commissioned as a second lieutenant into the Royal Field Artillery of the British Army on 20 July 1911.

-During World War I Beckett served in various campaigns including Gallipoli, France, Salonika and finally was wounded at Palestine where he received the Military Cross (MC) for his actions.
+During the First World War Beckett, promoted in July 1914 to lieutenant, served in various campaigns including Gallipoli, France, Salonika and finally was wounded at Palestine where he received the Military Cross (MC) for his actions.
 He finished the war with the rank of captain.
-He also served in Iraq in 1919-20 during the Arab rebellion.
+He also served in Iraq in 1919–20 during the Arab rebellion.

 On 4 December 1915, Clifford Beckett married Winifred Mary Ackerley Chichester, daughter of the late C. A. W. Chichester and bore one son and two daughters.
 During the period between the wars Beckett was engaged in various military duties including travel in Afghanistan and Australia.
 In 1929, he was Staff Captain at the War Office overseeing the Special Award War Office Committee on Awards to Inventors.
 Beckett was later employed on strategic reconnaissances in Western Europe and also served in Lahore where he was involved in the suppression of riots and the organization of the Military Jubilee Tattoo.

 At King George VI's coronation on 12 May 1937, Beckett had the honour of serving as a Gold Staff Officer.

-By the start of World War II, Beckett had reached the rank of Commanding Officer of the 1st Survey Regiment, Royal Artillery.
+By the start of the Second World War, Beckett had reached the rank of Commanding Officer of the 1st Survey Regiment, Royal Artillery.
 In this role he saw active service during the Flanders campaign of 1939–1940, where he was Mentioned in Despatches for operations in the field.

 Beckett then went on to be Commander of the Royal Artillery of the 15th Scottish Division from June 1940 until May 1941 when he was appointed Commander of the Royal Artillery at Malta.
 Clifford Beckett remained at the Fortress of Malta for several years and rose to the rank of Major-General of the Royal Artillery & Commander Anti-Aircraft Defences Malta.
 During July and August 1942, Beckett acted as General Officer Commanding Troops for Malta following the departure of Major-General Daniel Marcus William Beak, VC, DSO, MC & Bar (27 July 1891 – 3 May 1967).
 In recognition of his actions at Malta Beckett was made a Commander of the Order of the British Empire on 18 February 1943.

 By 1943 Beckett was in command of the 4th and 5th Anti-Aircraft Groups of the Royal Artillery.
-In April 1945 Clifford Beckett was made a Companion in The Most Honourable Order of the Bath in recognition of meritorious services during his military career and he retired from military service on 24 May 1946 at the rank of Major General.
+In April 1945 Clifford Beckett was made a Companion of the Order of the Bath in recognition of meritorious services during his military career and he retired from military service on 24 May 1946 at the rank of major general.